yuhengr/tp/docs/UserGuide.md

 ### 5. Attempt the questions under a time limit: `timed mode`

+Pause will not be allowed in timed mode as it is meant to simulate exam conditions.
+Timed mode selection happens before topic selection.

 Format: `timed mode [TIME_LIMIT]`

 - `TIME_LIMIT` represents the time limit set for the question set in seconds